 Certified Trade Buyers only.
 To register, click here.

 - Interested this artist’s work or other pieces in our showroom?
 We will happily find artwork for you.

 - Looking for a special commissioned piece?
 EC can help!

+My work seeks to create safe places driven by love and grace.
+Split between representational work and abstract pieces, my paintings unpack relationships between humanness and our living natural world.
+My paintings are visual expressions of a poem, a song or a prayer — the colorful manifestation of still moments.
 Where I grew up has a particularly rich impact on the subject matter of my representational paintings.
 The lifestyle in my hometown is slower, the landscape seems to set still both time and people.
 In a day and age that feels like we are rushing through our days and forgetting to be present, I want to remind us of a place where "rush" doesn't exist - there is only the fields, the farm, and the creeks.
-This idea of paying attention to small still moments carries into my abstract practice as well.
+My entire painting practice is about paying attention to small still moments.
 When I'm painting, i'm listening.
-How are the colors interacting? what are they saying and why?More About Artist
+How are the colors interacting? what are these soft whispers saying and why?More About Artist

-Play and Wonder Studies: Yellow #2$6010″H X 7″W X 0″D
+Play and Wonder Studies: Yellow #2$60

 I Bought Myself Flowers: Little World$225

 Mehr als Meilen (More Than Miles)$1,600